-Steel – A durable and solid material to use that can create an industrial and modern design in the home or office.
-It’s one of the most popular materials to use for this project and can be painted in different color shades to match the color scheme of your room.
+Steel – A durable and solid material that can create an industrial and modern design in the home or office.
+It’s one of the most popular materials for this project and can be painted in different color shades to match the color scheme of your room.
 You may want it to blend into the wall or even have a pop of color, depending on the look you want to achieve.

-Wood is also a common choice that adds a contemporary touch to the interior setting, whether you have a light and airy setting or want to achieve a farmhouse look.
-A shiplap fireplace is a popular choice that can allow you to add a rustic feature.
+Wood – A common choice that adds a contemporary touch to the interior setting, whether you have a light and airy setting or want to achieve a farmhouse look.
+A shiplap fireplace is a popular choice that will allow you to add a rustic feature.
 This type of fireplace doesn’t need to look perfect because the imperfections add character and charm as you make it look worn.

-Advantages of Fireplace Enclosures
+Advantages of fireplace enclosures